GovTechSG/CFT-Docs/vpc/connect.md

-!> CFT has upgraded from VPCe to AWS Transit Gateway (TGW).
+!> CFT has upgraded from VPCE to AWS Transit Gateway (TGW).
 For tenants hosted on the **GCC 2.0 AWS Intranet** compartment, check the guide for [Configuring static routes for routing via GCCI Common Services Transit Gateway to CFT](/tgw/configure-routes.md).

 <!--